AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 ; Example: register => 123456:supersecretpassword@dallas1.voip.ms
 ```

-Then, add this new stanza :
+Then, add this new stanza:

 ```
 [voipms]